AyopoB/StegHub-PBL/Experience-Continuous-Integration-with-Jenkins -Ansible -Artifactory -SonarQube -PHP/readme.md

 We previously set up a **tooling website** deployment through Ansible.
 Now, we are adding another PHP application to our infrastructure management.
 This application includes unit tests, making it ideal for demonstrating an end-to-end CI/CD pipeline.

-The deployment goal is to use **Artifactory** for storing and deploying code artifacts, bypassing direct Git integration.
+The deployment goal is to use **Artifactory** for storing and deploying code artifacts, bypassing direct Git integration, this will be done by installing artifactory on a new server.

 ### Install Artifactory
 Install artifactory by following this guide [Install artifactory on Ubuntu 24.04 LTS](https://www.fosstechnix.com/install-jfrog-artifactory-on-ubuntu-24-04-lts/)